Rafaela-Wetzel/schlosskulm-rental-apartments/README.md

 Those are:

-- a start page with a welcome greeting and a Schloßkulm video from birds eye perspective
+- a start page
-- informational pages about the lower and upper apartments and their facilities / prices / visual impression
+- upper and lower apartment pages
-- information about renting the whole house for various intended purposes
+- renting the whole house page
-- information about the house rules
+- house rules page
-- suggestions for local activities and links to places of interest
+- day trips page
-- a gallery with pictures of the house and village / surroundings
+- gallery page
-- information about the village and surrounding area including a Google Map
+- location page
-- login functionality to make a booking via a booking form and to see the booking details
+- booking form page
-- possibility to confirm, cancel or delete bookings (for hosts)
+- your bookings page
-- possibility to cancel bookings (for guests)
+- all bookings page
-- an 'about us' page introducing the apartment hosts
+- about us page
-- a contact page with a form to get in touch
+- contact page
 - signup, login and logout features (django allauth)

 The left-out features to be implemented in future are: